Three common mistakes to avoid

 Mostly, we think about opportunity costs before we make important purchases, for example, buying a house.
 However, the problem lays in the choices we make every day.

-Moreover, we could add to our savings to buy the house if we give up buying things that we don’t need, just because they are on sale.
+We could add to our savings to buy the house if we give up buying things that we don’t need, just because they are on sale and we don’t want to miss out on a bargain.

 2.- We forget that everything is relative